1998 Australian Constitutional Convention

 A referendum to adopt the republican model endorsed by the Convention was held in November 1999.
 The proposal was not adopted, with 55% of electors voting No and 45% voting Yes.

 Background

 Australia was founded in 1901 as constitutional monarchy under the Australian Constitution adopted in 1901, with the duties of the head of state performed by a Governor-General selected by the Australian Prime Minister.
 Australian republicanism has existed since colonial times, though for much of the 20th century, the monarchy remained popular.
 In the early 1990s, republicanism became a significant political issue.
-Australian Labor Party Prime Minister Paul Keating indicated a desire to instigate a republic in time for the Centenary of the Federation of Australia in 2001.
-The opposition Liberal-National Coalition, led by Alexander Downer, though less supportive of the republic plan, promised to convene a Constitutional Convention to discuss the issue.
-Under John Howard, the Coalition won the 1996 Federal Election and set the Convention date for February 1998.
+Labor prime minister Paul Keating indicated a desire to instigate a republic in time for the centenary of federation in 2001.
+The opposition Liberal-National coalition, led by Alexander Downer, though less supportive of the republic plan, promised to convene a constitutional convention to discuss the issue.
+Under John Howard, the coalition won the 1996 federal election and set the convention date for February 1998.